10 Minute read:

 what-do-you-want--1

-Hopefully, you will have had some career coaching while at Uni and therefore a sense of what you want to do.
+Hopefully, you will have had some career coaching while at university and therefore a sense of what you want to do.

-Perhaps a few years at university of college has made you rethink where you are heading longer term, which is quite reasonable by the way, if that is the case time to do step two.
+Perhaps a few years at university of college has made you rethink where you are heading longer term, which is quite reasonable by the way, if that is the case time for step two.

 2. Audit Your Skills And Attributes